MALTF/MALTF/README.md

-I have never worked at Apple, Google, Microsoft, or even Alibaba, and have never been engaged in iOS, MacOS, or reverse engineering.
-Now, I am dedicated to Android applications and hybrid development.
-I am not an expert in professional compilers, but a senior CV engineer.
+I have never worked in Apple、Google、Microsoft or even Alibaba.
+I have never been engaged in iOS、macOS or reverse engineering.
+Now I am committed to Android applications and hybrid development.
+I am not an expert in professional compilers, but just a senior CV engineer.

 <img src="malt_github_qr_code.png" alt="QR code" width="333">